-American Leasing LLC was in the build-to-suit leasing business.229 After determining the real estate needs of a prospective tenant it would enter into a contract to buy the location, build a structure according to the lessee's specifications, and lease the property to the lessee.230 The LLC had performed on at least one agreement with O'Reilly Auto Parts and negotiated three additional agreements with O'Reilly.231 The Patmon court described those agreements as "pending"232 when Hobbs directed that they be modified to wholly substitute the name of his separate LLC.
-But for one other point of modification, nothing else (it would appear) needed to be done before the contracts were executed.233 It is a stretch of credibility to treat a deal so near closing as being a mere opportunity rather than a current asset - a point of distinction not relevant under the applicable duty of loyalty.
+American Leasing LLC was in the build-to-suit leasing business.
+After determining the real estate needs of a prospective tenant it would enter into a contract to buy the location, build a structure according to the lessee's specifications, and lease the property to the lessee.
+The LLC had performed on at least one agreement with O'Reilly Auto Parts and was negotiating three additional agreements with O'Reilly.
+The Patmon court described those agreements as "pending"184 when Hobbs directed that they be modified to wholly substitute the name of his separate LLC.
+But for one other point of modification, nothing else (it would appear) needed to be done before the contracts were executed.185 It is a stretch of credibility to treat a deal so near closing as being a mere opportunity rather than a current asset, a point of distinction not relevant under the applicable duty of loyalty.

-Another factual matter that curiously was not addressed by either the trial court or the court of appeals: a "consent resolution and agreement" of the members of the LLC was referenced by the Court of Appeals.234 Interestingly, that document provides that any member may have other business activities, even those that compete with the company, "with the exception of O'Reilly Auto Parts, Inc."235 Thus the document singled out the O'Reilly relationship as belonging to the LLC.
-It was only pursuant to Hobbs's authority as the "managing member" of the LLC that he had the ability to have the agreements
+Another factual matter was curiously not addressed by either the trial court or the Court of Appeals, a "consent resolution and agreement" of the members of the LLC was in evidence and was referenced by the Court of Appeals.186 Interestingly, that document provides that any member may have other business activities, even those that complete with interpreted by the Delaware Courts, it is integrated as a "subsidiary element" of the duty of loyalty.
+See Stone v.
+Ritter, 911 A.2d 362, 369-70 (Del.
+2006).